Essential oils to support olfactory rehabilitation after loss of the sense of smell post infection.

 An essential oil can comprise of a complex mixture of at least a hundred, and in some instances several hundred, organic chemical components in variable quantity and combination, depending on the type of plant and the quality and chemical content of the essential oil it yields.

-The chemical composition of an essential oil is influenced by various factors; such as, plant species, geographical location and environmental conditions of growth, the age of a plant, and so on.
+Indeed, the chemical composition of an essential oil is influenced by various factors; such as, plant species, geographical location and environmental conditions of growth, the age of a plant, and also the method of extraction employed. and so on.
 These factors (including how fresh an essential oil is at the time of use, its conditions of storage, its rate of oxidisation, and so on) influence the chemical composition and potency of essential oils.
 For example, lavender angustifolia harvested and distilled in northern France and tested within a week will differ in composition from the same oil tested six months or twelve months later, and from lavender angustifolia harvested and distilled in Spain, or the UK, and so on.
 So many variables to pin down that are not always acknowledged in study results.
 (Godfrey 2022)

-Additionally, in terms of applying essential oils as a treatment for COVID-type viruses, and viruses in general, the timing of intervention from the onset of infection is significant.
-For example, Shi et al (2020) recommend that, in the case of COVD-19, the immune system should be boosted during the initial stage of infection, when there is better chance infection will be more easily contained and controlled, but should be suppressed during the inflammatory phase when the virus has reached the alveoli in the lungs; at this stage, oxygen uptake is critical and can be negatively compromised by over reaction of the immune system and/or, as established previously, through irritation caused by essential oils or other chemicals (as established above).
+Additionally, in terms of applying essential oils as a treatment for ‘flu and COVID-type infections, the timing of intervention from the onset of infection is apparently significant.
+For example, Shi et al (2020) recommend that, in the case of COVD-19, the immune system should be boosted during the initial stage of infection, when there is better chance infection will be more easily contained and controlled, but should be suppressed during the inflammatory phase when infection has reached the alveoli in the lungs; at this stage, oxygen uptake is critical and can be negatively compromised by over reaction of the immune system and/or, as established previously, through irritation caused by essential oils or other chemicals (as established above).

 Essential oils exhibit preventative potential (Kumar 2020).
 However, their effectiveness also depends on general background health (co-morbidities and an already compromised immune system significantly influence predisposition to infection and may prolong the rate of recovery).
-Indeed, the preventative qualities of essential oils are enhanced when combined with other supportive strategies (and vice versa), such as, exercise, fresh air, an unprocessed, fresh and organic diet, and sufficient vitamin and mineral intake, and so on.
+Indeed, the preventative qualities of essential oils are enhanced when combined with other supportive strategies (and vice versa), such as, exercise, sunlight exposure (vitamin D) and fresh air, an unprocessed, fresh and organic diet, and sufficient vitamin and mineral intake, and so on.

 Vitamin C, for example, was applied in Wuhan and New York hospitals during the initial outbreak of COVID-19 in 2020, and demonstrated some supportive success (Zuo 2020, Hemila 2003); high doses of vitamin C modify susceptibility to various bacterial and viral infections.
 Vitamin D3 regenerates endothelial lining in blood vessels and is shown to minimise alveolar damage (Kakodkar et al 2020).
 Vitamin B3 is highly lung protective and may be useful at the onset of coughing (Shi et al 2020).
 Zinc reduces inflammation and boosts the immune system.
 Vitamin A helps the lungs, heart, and kidneys, and other organs, function properly (Ayyadurai 2020).